JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

   [5c9991e7] ImageInspector v0.1.0 `..`
 ```

-Similar to the `add` command, the `dev` command allows us to load the package using the `using` or `import` keyword.
+Like the `add` command, the `dev` command allows us to load the package by `using` or `import`.
+The difference between `add` and `dev` is that the `dev` command tracks the package current state and not a concrete git commit in some branch.

 !!! warning "Default Julia enviroment in VS Code"
-    In the VS Code, it is possible to set the default Julia environment that is activated when Julia REPL is opened.
-It can be done by pressing the bottom `Julia env: ` located at the bottom info bar and selecting the path to the folder in which the environment is located.
+    The VS Code allows setting a default Julia environment that is activated when Julia REPL is opened.
+We can do this by pressing `Julia env: ` located at the bottom info bar and selecting the desired environment.

-The next step is to create a script in which we will store testing commands.
-So we create a new file `/scripts/example.jl`.
-In the rest of the lecture, we will be using relative paths from the main folder of the `ImageInspector` package to specify where the code is located.
-These paths will be located in square brackets before each code cell.
+We now create a script `/scripts/example.jl` for testing the package functionality.
+In the rest of the lecture, we will use relative paths from the main folder of the `ImageInspector` package to specify the code location.

 ```julia
 # /scripts/example.jl
 using ImageInspector
 ```

-The difference between `add` and `dev` commands is that the `dev` command tracks the package folder's current state and not the concrete git commit in some branch.
-It means that we do not have to update the package to get the latest functionality.
-But there is a problem: a package can only be loaded once per Julia session.
-Once we run the `using` or `import` command for some package in development mode, and then we make some changes in the code, these changes will not be applied (even if we run `using` or `import` again).
-For example, we can add the `greet` function to the `ImageInspector` package, which is already loaded in the current Julia session.
+Julia can load a package only once per Julia session.
+If we load a package by the `using` or `import` commands and then make changes in the code, these changes will not be reloaded.
+This holds even if we try to reload the package by running `using` or `import` again).
+For example, we add the `greet` function to the `ImageInspector` package.

 ```julia
 # /src/ImageInspector.jl